bmp713/AI-Chat-Front/README.md

 # AI Chatbot Frontend

 This project is a chatbot application backend that utilizes the Gemini API for generating responses.
 It consists of a React frontend and a Node.js backend.
-Context memomry is implemented as well as formatting for the response stream.
+Context memory is implemented as well as formatting for the response stream.

 ## Getting Started